 Use the power of procedural building generation to create new buildings quickly, perfect for city prototyping and adding visual complexity in no time.

 Mass-place the generated buildings as they are, or manually work further on them, they're regular Blender meshes.

 Make the procedural buildings unique accross the city if you want, and control their height with a size map, depending on their position in the city.
 (The procedural buildings are available but have yet to be ported to the node-system introduced in 1.2.
 This is under work...)

 SceneCity comes with SceneTerrain, another separate Blender addon, and a whole terrain generation solution in itself.
 With it you can generate detailed terrains for a city, and for any other use.
-(Cities on terrains is available but has yet to be ported to the node-system introduced in 1.2.
-This is under work...)
+It is for Blender 2.79, but is gradually being ported to Blender 2.80+, and being more tightly integrated with the cities.

-It integrates nicely in Blender's interface and the UI is clear and uncluttered as much as possible.
+SceneCity integrates nicely in Blender's interface and the UI is clear and uncluttered as much as possible.
 It adds a new graph type into Blender's node editor panel.
 It will also tell you when something is wrong, for example when a node's required input socket isn't plugged yet.
-Best of all, each node has a direct link to its online documentation page.